clirdlf/ndsa.org/national-agenda.md

 - [Executive Summary](/documents/2015NationalAgendaExecSummary.pdf)
 - [Full 2015 National Agenda](/documents/2015NationalAgenda.pdf)

-### 2016 Update
+### 2017-18 Update

-A new NDSA working group is being formed to revise and update the *National Agenda.* Please contact [Coordinating Committee](/leadership/) chair Micah Altman to express interest or give feedback.
+A new NDSA working group is being formed to revise and update the *National Agenda.* Please contact working group chair Micah Altman to express interest or give feedback.

 ### About the National Agenda